 † A more inclusive/ heterogeneous term used to account for the different types of evidence or data sources (e.g., quantitative and/ or qualitative research, expert opinion, and policy documents) that may be eligible in a scoping review as opposed to only studies.
 This is not to be confused with information sources (see first footnote).

-‡ The frameworks by Arksey and O’Malley (6) and Levac and colleagues (7) and the JBI guidance (4, 5) refer to the process of data extraction in a scoping review as data charting.
+‡ The frameworks by Arksey and O’Malley,6 Levac and colleagues,7 and the JBI guidance,4, 5 refer to the process of data extraction in a scoping review as data charting.

 § The process of systematically examining research evidence to assess its validity, results, and relevance before using it to inform a decision.
-This term is used for items 12 and 19 instead of "risk of bias" (which is more applicable to systematic reviews of interventions) to include and acknowledge the various sources of evidence that may be used in a scoping review (e.g., quantitative and/ or qualitative research, expert opinion, and policy document).
+This term is used for items 12 and 19 instead of "risk of bias" (which is more applicable to systematic reviews of interventions), to include and acknowledge the various sources of evidence that may be used in a scoping review (e.g., quantitative and/ or qualitative research, expert opinion, and policy document).

+[H1]Reference

-From: Tricco AC, Lillie E, Zarin W, O'Brien KK, Colquhoun H, Levac D, et al. PRISMA Extension for Scoping Reviews (PRISMAScR): checklist and explanation.
+Tricco AC, Lillie E, Zarin W, et al. PRISMA Extension for Scoping Reviews (PRISMAScR): checklist and explanation.
 Ann Intern Med.
-2018;169:467–473. doi: 10.7326/M18-0850.
+2018;169:467–473. doi: 10.7326/M18-0850